ThomasByr/SoS2MIPS/README.md

 - reworked my old [dict.h](inc/dict.h) hash table
 - did some testing (so long valgrind)

+**v0.1.1** qtspim

+- ditched java for c++ for speed concerns
+- please do not use `-bare`

+**v0.2.1** dumping lex and yacc

+- it kind of works ! yo do I finally understand how to make makefiles ?
+- support arbitrary number of lex/yacc files
+- renamed `sos.l` and `sos.y` to `lexer.l` and `parser.y`
+- the makefile creates files in [src](src/) dir, please do not push them
+- changed the makefile for tests also

 </details>

 ## 🐛 Bugs & TODO